 For homes with central heat and air, up to 42 percent of energy costs go toward maintaining a comfortable temperature.

-- Lowering the cost of air conditioning and heating can be as simple as adding drapes or curtains.
+- Lowering the cost of air conditioning and heating can be as simple as adding drapes or curtains and keeping them closed when the sun's beating down.

 - Using a ceiling fan requires less energy than air conditioning and can let you adjust your thermostat without making you feel any hotter.